TheoKouzelis/TheoKouzelis.github.io/_posts/2017-03-24-laravel-logout-caching-issue.markdown

 ---
 layout: post
 title: "Laravel Logout Caching Issue"
-description: "How to stop browsers caching pages that require authorisation in Laravel"
+excerpt: "How to stop browsers caching pages that require authorisation in Laravel."
-date: 2017-03-15 01:00:00
+date: 2017-03-24 01:00:00
 categories: php
+tags: [php, laravel]
 ---
 This is an issue which I'm sure effects many frameworks and custom sites.
 Because I work mainly with the Laravel, I'm using the framework to illustrate this issue.
 The video below demonstrates how